inaveed-git/-MangoNode-CRUD-App/README.md

 ## MongoDB

 Make sure you have MongoDB installed and running.
-The application is configured to connect to a MongoDB database at `mongodb://127.0.0.1:27017/whatsapp`.
+The application is configured to connect to a MongoDB database at `mongodb://127.0.0.1:27017/mangocrude`.
 Update the connection URL in `index.js` if needed.

+## Error Handling

+The backend includes an error handling mechanism to handle various errors that may occur during the application's execution.
+The error handler is implemented in the `app.use` middleware at the end of `index.js`.
+Any errors thrown during the application's operation will be caught, and an appropriate status code and error message will be sent in the response.

 ## Dependencies